AbiruEkanayaka/MemFlux/docs/configuration.md

 -   `cert_file` (string): The path to the TLS certificate file (in PEM format).
 Default: `"memflux.crt"`.
 -   `key_file` (string): The path to the TLS private key file (in PEM format).
 Default: `"memflux.key"`.

+## FFI / Library Configuration

+When using MemFlux as an embedded library via the FFI, a slightly different configuration structure is used.
+The network-related options (`host`, `port`, `requirepass`, `encrypt`, etc.) are omitted.
+The Python `memflux.connect()` helper function accepts a dictionary with the following persistence and memory keys.

 ## TLS Encryption

 When `encrypt` is set to `true`, MemFlux will listen for TLS connections.
 If the specified `cert_file` and `key_file` do not exist on startup, the server will automatically generate a new self-signed certificate and key, saving them to the specified paths.
 This allows for immediate secure connections for testing and development purposes.